walles/exactype/README.md

 * Make the keyboard not resize when pressing SHIFT
 * Make long pressing show the numeric keyboard for the duration of the long press
 * Make keyboard a bit higher
+* Swipe down for "action" operation to the keyboard.